97.3%

 Roof access.

-Wind hit Steven’s face, cold and sharp, the kind of wind that only existed this high up.
-He stepped out onto the observation deck and the elevator doors closed behind him with a soft hiss.
+Wind hit Steven’s face, cold and sharp, the kind that cut through clothing and found skin.
+He stepped out onto the observation deck as the elevator doors closed behind him with a soft hiss.

-The city sprawled below, endless, dawn light breaking over the buildings and turning glass towers gold.
-From here, the streets where he’d walked looked like toys.
+Steven followed.
+The city sprawled below in the dawn light, glass towers turning gold, the streets where he’d walked shrunk to toy scale.
 The bodega with the bars on the windows.
 The corner where he’d pulled the gun.
 All of it small and far away and meaningless.

 “Beautiful, isn’t it?”
 Armond said.